Home » Koh Mak » Activities

 South West

-Or in the completely opposite direction, down in the south west, you can seek out the small bay of Ao Lom with Koh Pii offshore and then continue onto the charming bay at Laem Tookata.The islands of Koh Rayang Nok and Nai are the backdrop this time, both within easy kayak distance.
-Pebble Beach sits on the cove behind.
+Or in the completely opposite direction, down in the south west, you can seek out the small bay of Ao Lom with Koh Pii offshore and then continue onto the charming bay at Laem Tookata, where the islands of Koh Rayang Nok and Nai are the backdrop, both within easy kayak distance.
+At the very end, a very short hike either drops you down to Pebble Beach on the cove behind or take you up to the amazing clifftop view point.

 Getting About